Announcement This scheme is due to launch in April 2026.

 Progression to Senior Lecturer

-The scheme is an early step in our academic career pathway that offers Lecturers at Brookes an opportunity to progress into a Senior Lecturer role.
+The scheme is a step in our academic career pathway framework that offers Lecturers at Brookes an opportunity to progress into a Senior Lecturer role.
 This provides colleagues with:

 - A higher level of responsibility and new challenges.